SEN Local Offer September 2021 – from the PARENT / CARER’S point of view: Hayesfield Girls’ School

 Who will make the decision and on what basis?

-The school’s budget is used to provide the wide range of support outlined above.
+The School’s budget is used to provide the wide range of support outlined above.
 Students will have access to this support according to their needs.
 A decision about how much support is allocated is dependent on the level of need and impact of interventions.
-If a young person has a statement or is the subject of an Education and Health Care Plan, we always ensure that statutory requirements are met (as a minimum).
+If a young person is the subject of an Education and Health Care Plan, we always ensure that statutory requirements are met (as a minimum).

 Who else will be involved?

 We seek and follow guidance from other professionals working with the child/ family and take on board the wishes and feelings of the young person and parents/carers.

 How will I be involved?

 The student and his/her parents and carers are consulted and informed when planning interventions and are informed about the impact and outcomes of support and of next steps.

 How does the School judge whether the support has had an impact?

 Progress is tracked throughout the year and lack of progress is followed through.
 Where a student is not achieving national indicators, staff meet to discuss the provision in place and make recommendations on any changes needed, including additional support or interventions needed.
 Parents will be advised on any recommendations.
 A number of support interventions take place after School during period 6.
 Students identified as needing this support are expected to attend these sessions.